|

 community aware of new development and other major changes in Steele

-Creek.
-Community.
+Creek Community.
 Input is welcome and strongly encouraged.
 To

 support this purpose, we encourage free and wide distribution of any

-information found on this site.
+information found on this site without restriction, except that we

 Please send any announcements or news items to